 Note 1: Again, here are the links to "The Wittiest Quotes on Divorce" and "Celebrity Quotes on Divorce—And They Should Know."

-Note 2: If you can think of anyone for whom this compilation might “speak,” please pass it on.
+Note 2: If you can think of anyone for whom this compilation might “speak,” please send them the link to it.
+Moreover, if you'd like to explore some non-quoting posts I've written for Psychology Today, click here.

 © 2012 Leon F. Seltzer, Ph.D.
 All Rights Reserved.